 Slack also provides direct messages when you need specific information from an individual in the same workspace.

-Once you’ve done the above steps, you can now enjoy Slack’s various functions for collaboration.
+Once you’ve completed the above steps, you can enjoy Slack’s various collaboration functions.

 Wanna know more about Slack’s benefits to businesses?
 Find out from the companies that use Slack.